bereznii/yii2-encrypter/README.md

 Step-by-step **decryption**:
 1. Fully encrypted string is decoded with [base64_decode()](https://www.php.net/manual/en/function.base64-decode.php);
 2. First 16 bytes is retrieved for further decryption process.
 This is IV;
-3. Remaining part of string is encrypted with [openssl_decrypt()](https://www.php.net/manual/en/function.openssl-decrypt) using IV from previous step and passphrase from ENV;
+3. Remaining part of string is decrypted with [openssl_decrypt()](https://www.php.net/manual/en/function.openssl-decrypt) using IV from previous step and passphrase from ENV;
 4. Result is the initial string.

-Openssl has been used in place of mcrypt because of its sheer speed in the encryption and decryption process (**up to 30 times faster**).

 _______________________